FreeCAD/FreeCAD-documentation/wiki/TechDraw_ExtensionShortenLine.md

 ## Usage

-1. The delta distance is determined by \...?
+1. The delta distance is 2 mm at each end.
 2. Select a single straight (center)line created with the [Extensions tools](TechDraw_Workbench#Extensions.md).
 3. There are several ways to invoke the tool:
     -   Press the **<img src="images/TechDraw_ExtensionShortenLine.svg" width=16px> [TechDraw ExtensionShortenLine](TechDraw_ExtensionShortenLine.md)** button.